-IP addresses are used for access to ECS instances or to the services deployed on the instances.
+IP addresses are used to connect to ECS instances or their deployed services.
 ECS instances within VPCs can be assigned two types of IP addresses: private IP addresses and public IP addresses.

 Private IP addresses

 - Load balancing

-- Communication between an ECS instance and other cloud services such as OSS and ApsaraDB for RDS within the internal network
+- Communication over the internal network between an ECS instance and other cloud services such as OSS and ApsaraDB RDS within the same LAN

 You can use the ECS console to modify the private IP addresses of ECS instances within VPCs.
-For more information, see Change the private IP of an ECS instance.
+For more information, see Change the private IP address of an instance.
 For more information about internal network communication, see Intranet.